Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 What is a HIPAA-compliant platform in telehealth?

 To be HIPAA-compliant, a telehealth platform must implement technical, physical, and administrative safeguards to protect patient data.
-This includes encrypting data, ensuring secure authentication and access controls for users, conducting regular risk assessments and audits, and many more.
+This includes encrypting data, ensuring secure authentication and access controls for users, conducting regular risk assessments and audits, etc. HIPAA-compliant telehealth platforms prioritize patient privacy, confidentiality, and data security throughout telehealth, including video consultations, electronic health record (EHR) integration, secure messaging, and data storage

 What are HIPAA goals?

-Are there any free telehealth platforms?
+Are there any free HIPAA-compliant telehealth platforms?

 Mainly, HIPAA-compliant platforms require a paid subscription.
 Yet here is a list of HIPAA-compliant telehealth platforms that offer some free trials or budget opportunities: